membrane-systems/PCAlipids/README.md

     or
     $ pcalipids -help

 You will get all the information about PCALipids functionality and usage.
-You could also find all the infromation here[https://github.com/membrane-systems/PCAlipids/blob/master/manual.txt]. **Need to add result of -h version to manual file**
+You could also find all the infromation here[https://github.com/membrane-systems/PCAlipids/blob/master/manual.txt].

-**ANALYSIS**:
+# Analysis of single trajectory

+In this part of the tutorial we will work with the trajectories of DOPC lipid molecules.
+The prepared DOPC bilayer trajectory could be found in the directory:

+$

 Please find below a step-by-step tutorial on using the software.
 Overall, the process is as follows:
 * Trajectories of individual lipids are extracted from the input trajectory and are concatenated in a single trajectory